peridoteagle/interview-coding/README.md

 library(tidytext)
 library(dplyr)
 library(tibble)
+library(quanteda)
 library(wordcloud2)
+library(collapsibleTree)
+library(shiny)
+library(htmlwidgets)

+#Set the following NYT Key:
-Sys.setenv(NYTIMES_AS_KEY = "Insert your NYT API key here")
+Sys.setenv(NYTIMES_AS_KEY = "Your NYT Key")
 ```

-### Obtaining URL's
+### Obtaining Article Data

-I used #http://brooksandrew.github.io/simpleblog/articles/new-york-times-api-to-mongodb/ to help write this block of code.
+Data for all articles were obtained from the NYT Search API.
 Note key limitations of the NYT Search API: the API returns information (including URLs) in groups of 10, there is a maximum of 1000 requests per day, and there must be 1 second between requests.

 The key variables in this for loop:
-1. (i in 0:53) tells the loop to start at Page 0 and go to Page 53.
-Each page produces 10 articles, so there are 540 total articles.
-Note that there are only 525 Corner Office interviews.
-However, one flaw with the API search is that you can only use it with relevant key terms (not a specific column) and some other articles were picked up in the search.
+1. (i in 0:73) tells the loop to start at Page 0 and go to Page 73.
+Each page produces data 10 articles, so there are 730 total articles.
+73 was chosen as no other articles were produced in this search beyond Page 73; it should be modified for searches with different key words.
 2. Sys.sleep(1) allows the API to function
-3. The key terms "corner office" and "adam bryant were used to search the title, author, and text body
+3. The key terms "corner office" and "adam bryant" were used to search the title, author, and text body
-4. The end date is 20171025 as that is the date of the last article
+4. The start date 20090701 and end date 20171025 are the start and end dates for the column

 ```
 urllist<-c()
 urls <- c()
+mainhead <-c()
+headline <- c()
+subhead <- c()
+sublabel <- c()
+dpub <- c()
+datepub <- c()
 i=0
-for (i in 0:53){
+for (i in 0:73){
   Sys.sleep(1)
-  cornerarticles <- as_search(q="corner office adam bryant",end_date = '20171025',page=i)
+  cornerarticles <- as_search(q="corner office adam bryant",start_date ='20090701', end_date = '20171025',page=i)
   urllist <- cornerarticles$data$web_url
   print(length(urllist))
   urls <- c(urls,urllist)
+  mainhead <-cornerarticles$data$headline.main
+  headline <- c(headline,mainhead)
+  subhead <- cornerarticles$data$headline.kicker
+  sublabel <- c(sublabel,subhead)
+  dpub <- cornerarticles$data$pub_date
+  datepub <- c(datepub,dpub)
 }
-urls
 ```

-And repeat
+This search selects any article that includes these key words, including articles that are not actually in the Corner Office column.
+The following code limits the articles to only those published by Adam Bryant in the Corner Office column.
+Note that Adam Bryant wrote that he had completed 525 Corner Office Interviews, but only 451 came up through the search.

 ```
-until finished
+#Selecting only those articles from the Corner Office blog
+alldata <-  data.frame(urls,headline,sublabel,datepub)
+corneroffice <- subset(alldata,sublabel=="Corner Office")

+#Separating relevant information (namely URL, headline, and publication date)
+cornerofficeurls <- as.character(corneroffice$urls)
+cornerofficeheads <- as.character(corneroffice$headline)
+cornerofficedates <- as.character(corneroffice$datepub)
 ```

 End with an example of getting some data out of the system or using it for a little demo